RT-LOC/docs/docs/manager/cxRTLS_fwup.md

 ## Verify the version
 In the panel _'Deca Version'_, you can verify the current version of all the tags and anchors.
 The version will appear here once the system has received the information from the node.
 This will happen automatically.
-Keep in mind however that after booting the Manager, it might take some time before all the information is collected (typically 20 seconds).
+Keep in mind however that after booting the Engine, it might take some time before all the information is collected (typically 20 seconds).

 ![fwup_version](./img/cxRTLS/fwup_version.png)

-## Import FWs in Manager
+## Import FWs in Engine
-Before you can update a node, you need to import the firmware in Manager.
+Before you can update a node, you need to import the firmware in Engine.
 Doing this is easy.
 First drag and drop the binary you want into the following directory:
 ```
 c:\cxRTLS\bin\
 ```